silky/silky.github.com/src/posts/htmx-haskell-interview.md

 JPG.

 Naturally, HTMX can do the happy-path, when there are no errors, easily.
-We define the form, with the special
+We define the form, with the [HTMX attributes](https://htmx.org/reference/) to define how the DOM changes based on the result:

 ```html
 <!-- index.html -->